abridged/collabland-dev/dao/governance/charter.md

 4. You and the DAO agree that, in the event that (i) a dispute arises between you and the  DAO concerning this Membership Agreement, and any other agreements between you and  the DAO, and (ii) if we are unable to resolve the dispute through discussion, we agree to  submit that dispute to mediation and the dispute resolution mechanism in the Charter, before the dispute is arbitrated or take to court.
 In any event, you agree to and by signing  this Agreement you do WAIVE ANY RIGHT TO A JURY.

 By clicking here and continuing, you indicate that you understand and agree to be bound by these  provisions.

+---
+---

+## Terms of Service

+The Collab.Land Terms of Service are hosted on the [Collab.Land website](https://collab.land/terms-of-service).

+## Privacy Policy

+The Collab.Land privacy policy is hosted on the [Collab.Land website](https://collab.land/privacy-policy).